andrewcooke/spokes/README.md

   at least one spoke offset in the opposite direction.
-This excludes the most obvious problems but still allows patterns where rotational forces in the two directions are carried by different numbers of spokes (because these patterns are not symmetrical they are all group C).
+This excludes the most obvious problems but still allows patterns where rotational forces in the two directions are carried by different numbers of spokes (because these patterns are not symmetric they are all group C).

 ### Rim Compatability